 - Sarah Kelleher, PhD candidate.
 Thesis working title: 'Sculpture's Metamorphoses: A Study of the Work of Maud Cotter, Dorothy Cross and Alice Maher since 2000'.
-Supervisor: Dr Sabine Kriebel.
-More
+Supervised by Dr Sabine Kriebel.

 - Matthew Whyte, PhD candidate.
 Thesis working title: 'Michelangelo’s Early Visual Sources: Mobility, Cultural Translation and Style'.
-Supervisor: Dr Flavio Boggi.
-More
+Supervised by Dr Flavio Boggi.

 Completed Student Research

 - 2018, Ann Murray, PhD.
 From Mars to Kassandra: The Memorialisation of World War I in the Work of Otto Dix, supervised by Dr Sabine Kriebel.

 - 2018, Matthew Whyte, MRes.
 Michelangelo's Sistine Chapel Sibyls: Virtue, Morality, and Gender, supervised by Dr Flavio Boggi.